gbrayut/cloud-examples/k8s-add-root-certificate/README.md

 #
 ## Known Issues

-Since pods can be scheduled to nodes before the DaemonSet has finished initializing, you likely will  still ErrImagePull and ImagePullBackoff errors.
-You can use https://github.com/uswitch/nidhogg to taint nodes to try and prevent pods from being scheduled, but that is also implemented via DaemonSet and may still have race conditions.
+Since pods can be scheduled to nodes before the DaemonSet has finished initializing, you may still see ErrImagePull and ImagePullBackoff errors.
+You can try to use https://github.com/uswitch/nidhogg to taint nodes and prevent pods from being scheduled, but that is also implemented via DaemonSet and may still have race conditions.
+There are kubelet flags for registering nodes with taints (not available in GKE) or you can use a [mutating webhook](https://github.com/uswitch/nidhogg/issues/24#issuecomment-680956438).